tc39/proposal-idl/README.md

 - Specifications could be developed in a more uniform way, regardless of venue, enabling more sharing and cross-pollination
 - Some of the infrastructure for WebIDL may be reused for JavaScript "for free"
 - The additional features of WebIDL to support JavaScript may be useful for other uses of WebIDL; improvements to this standards infrastructure could be broadly beneficial.
-- From the perspective of minimizing complexity,
+- From the perspective of minimizing complexity, it's simpler if the universe has just one IDL in it, rather than two.
+- When non-web, non-Ecma systems want an IDL (e.g., Node.js, or systems embedding a web engine with custom C++ bindings), it would be clearer that WebIDL is the universal choice.

 The idea to use WebIDL in ECMAScript has been received positively by WebIDL's current maintainers.
 See [the tracking label](https://github.com/heycam/webidl/labels/jsidl) for issues related to supporting JavaScript.